Stop Birds Eating my Grass Seed featured image

 Simple Grass Seed Protection Strategy - 7/10

-Simple, quick and relatively cost effective.
-Just sow half as much grass seed again.
-Half for the birds and the rest for the new lawn!
-Perfect if you can't protect the area due to size or location and also relatively inexpensive.
-In addition, if the birds don't eat the seed you've got a thicker lawn sooner.
+It's simple, quick, and relatively cost-effective.
+Just sow half as much grass seed again—half for the birds and the rest for the new lawn!
+This method is perfect if you can't protect the area due to size or location and is also relatively inexpensive.
+In addition, if the birds don't eat the seed, you've got a thicker lawn sooner.
 What's not to like?

 A word of caution.
-If you are seeding patches you could go overboard and completely cover the patch in grass seed.
-This has two main problems: it is more obvious to the birds and if too much remains the patch will grow into a dense tuft causing visual and mowing problems.
-Normally we say 10 - 20 seeds per square inch is the right amount for patching so doubling the amount is plenty for you, the lawn and the birds.
+If you are seeding patches, you could go overboard and completely cover the patch with grass seed.
+This has two main problems: it is more obvious to the birds, and if too much remains, the patch will grow into a dense tuft, causing visual and mowing problems.
+Normally, we say 10 - 20 seeds per square inch is the right amount for patching, so doubling the amount is plenty for you, the lawn and the birds.

 Garden Fleece - 8/10